Swagatika-Meher/msvsd2bitcomp/Week_3/README.md

 At NF=8, the width of transistors are divided by 8 in parallel manner.
 Due to increase in NF value, the effective area of transistors are decreasing.
 This leads to reduce the intrinsic capacitances and resistances.

-# Comparison between Pre-layout and Post-layout testbench of ring oscilator schematic
+# Comparison between Pre-layout and Post-layout testbench of ring oscillator schematic
 | Ring Oscillator | Pre-layout [Xschem] | Post-layout [ALIGN] |
 | --------------- | ------------------- | ------------------- |
 | Output | ![z4](https://user-images.githubusercontent.com/114692581/222720417-451c814c-81a3-4c1a-9c27-5fd26459a1c2.PNG) | ![Z12](https://user-images.githubusercontent.com/114692581/222720348-c77760ba-ae89-405f-837c-703586a5bf46.PNG) |